How to harden Windows XP, Windows Vista and Windows 7?

 Another scenario: the old Windows versions are used in special systems that can only be upgraded with a great deal of effort or not at all.

 In these cases, the company or authority must be aware that they are carrying a high risk.
 One that must be reduced as much as possible through measures.
-One solution to this is called system hardening.
+One solution to this is called System Hardening.

 How can Windows XP, Windows Vista and Windows 7 be hardened?